marinattomas/Illustrations/README.md

 ![Rladies](https://github.com/marinattomas/illustrations/blob/master/rladies.png)

-## Yvonne Cagle tribute print - She's Tech Conference 2018
+### Yvonne Cagle tribute print - She's Tech Conference 2018

-Illustration created as tribute to the Astronaut Yvonne Cagle and delivered to her after her talk in She's Tech Conference 2018.
+Illustration created as tribute to the Astronaut Yvonne Cagle and delivered to her at her talk in She's Tech Conference 2018, where I was also a graphic facilitator.

 ![Rladies](https://github.com/marinattomas/illustrations/blob/master/yvonne_poster2.png)